tingshan2859880/Operations-Research-Applications/README.md

 ### Example and Applications

 We take a anonymized dataset and design a scenario to show our research methods.
-The example product's origin price is NTD 3000 and cost is NTD 900.
+The example product's origin price is NTD 3000 and cost is NTD 900, and the possible discount rates are 0.4, 0.5, 0.6, ..., 1.0..
 This product just can be sold in 9 weeks with no salvage value.
 The dataset contains 14 months of sales data and three channels' pageview data.
 For demand estimation, we split the dataset into the training and testing data with 2021/1/1 as a cutting boundary.